 With my wife’s help, I learned about working on disagreements collaboratively.
 I also developed a passion to learn more about relationships.
 I began reading everything I could lay my hands on about couples and relationships.

 As I learned more, I began incorporating it into my work with my psychotherapy clients.
-At first, I used the newly gained knowledge with individual clients to help them behave differently in their relationships.
-To my delight, they would come in to the next session, excitedly telling me the difference it was making with their partners.
+At first, I used the newly gained knowledge with individual clients to help them take a new approach with their partners.
+To my delight, they would come in to the next session, excitedly telling me the difference it was making in their satisfaction with their relationships..